 Some parks and facilities help Lakewood residents remember those who helped create “tomorrow’s city today.”
 Other names celebrate the city’s connection to the people and cultures of Latin America.

 Angelo M. Iacoboni Library.
 Angelo M. Iacoboni (1919-1964) received the most votes for city council in 1954 in a field of 39 candidates.
 The city council elected him as Lakewood’s first mayor.
 He died in 1964 while still in office.
 The predecessor of the Iacoboni Library opened in 1954, the same year that Lakewood officially incorporated as a city.
 The library was located in the Faculty Shops in Lakewood Center near what was then the city hall.
 The library moved to a larger building in 1959 in the new Lakewood Civic Center on Clark Avenue.

-It was rededicated in 1965 as the Angelo M. Iacoboni Library following Iacoboni's sudden death in 1964.
-The library moved to its present location in 1973.
-It became a depository for federal documents in 1970 and a depository for California documents in 1973.
+It was rededicated in 1965 as the Angelo M. Iacoboni Library following Iacoboni's sudden death.
+The library moved to its present location in 1973..

 Biscailuz Park.
 Eugene Biscailuz (1883-1969) rose through the ranks of the Sheriff’s Department and won the 1932 countywide election to become sheriff.
 Biscailuz held the record for longest consecutive service in the department, having become a deputy in 1907 and serving 51 years until his retirement in 1958.
 Biscailuz was instrumental in creating the contract plan for sheriff’s law enforcement.
 The four-acre Biscailuz Park was dedicated in his honor in 1959.